-There is a first aid kit for each playground which will be taken out at lunchtime to be stored in the KS2 corridor.
-It is the senior midday supervisors responsibility to notify the appointed person if supplies are running low.
+There is a First Aid Box for each playground which will be taken out at lunchtime to be stored in the KS2 corridor.
+It is the senior midday supervisor's responsibility to notify the appointed person if supplies are running low.